novalagung/learndevops/en/terraform-aws-load-balancer-auto-scaling.md

         delete = "15m" # timeout duration for instances
     }
     lifecycle {
-        # ensure new instance is created before the other one is destroyed.
+        # ensure the new instance is only created before the other one is destroyed.
         create_before_destroy = true
     }
 }